Code-Institute-Submissions/exotics_ecosse/README.md

 * Date: any date
 * ZIP Code: any 5 numbers

-This site was created using GITPOD, stored in GITHUB, and deployed through HEROKU.

 You can clone this project from this repository by,

-Clicking on the "clone or download" button at the top right Copy the URL Change the current working directory to the location of your clone directory Enter git clone and paste in the URL: https://github.com/PT-70/exotics_ecosse.git
+Clicking on the "clone or download" button at the top right Copy the URL Change the current working directory to the location of your clone directory Enter git clone and paste in the URL:

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 ## Credits

 ### Content
 I received inspiration for this project from the final module in the code institute full stack developer course and as such used it as my template.

 ### Media
 The photos used in this site were obtained from Google Images.

 ### Acknowledgements
 The colour scheme for this project was inspired by the TV advertisement for 'G-Tech' products, which I think has a clean sharp look.